-this is a three-way interaction term consisting of the democracy score of the sender, target and a dummy variable for the US, not all interactions are present in the regression model.
-That is likely to substantially bias the results (Brambor et al., 2006) and makes interpreting the findings on the role of the US with respect to economic peace difficult.18
+The difficulties with interaction effects are also evident in research design when Hafner-Burton and Montgomery (2008) and Wallace (2013) test for the role of the US on democratic peace.
+Since this is a three-way interaction term consisting of the democracy score of the sender, target and a dummy variable for the US, not all interactions are present in the regression model.
+That is likely to substantially bias the results (Brambor et al., 2006) and makes interpreting the findings on the role of the US with respect to economic peace difficult.

-In addition, the strategy in Wallace (2013) to divide the sample into subsamples in order to assess the role of issue salience could be solved through a control variable in the regression model that specifies the issue salience.
-Alternatively, a three-way interaction could be employed, although, as argued in the previous paragraph, all the interaction terms need to be specified in the regression.
-In this study, I choose the latter and provide a three-way interaction in the regression for issue salience so as to be able to compare my findings with those of Wallace.
+In addition, the strategy in Wallace (2013) to divide the sample into subsamples in order to assess the role of issue salience could be solved through a three-way interaction; although, as argued in the previous paragraph, all the interaction terms need to be specified in the regression.
+In this study, I choose to provide a three-way interaction in the regression for issue salience so as to be able to compare my findings with those of Wallace, while reducing potential bias.